iJCLEE/BloodyHash/README.md

 ./> "Bloody Hash" is my creation, a hash generator.

-- Q: Why is it called BloodyHash?
+- Q: Why is it called Bloody Hash?
 - A: Because a file is akin to a blood sample: it either matches or does not match.
 - Therefore, I designed this tool as both an art piece and a hash generator.
 _____________________________________________________________________________________________________________________________